RaulAdSe/agents_swarm/README.md

 # Education Consulting AI System

-A multi-agent AI system designed to assist pre-university students in choosing their bachelor's degree and career path.
+A multi-agent AI system using Swarm workflow designed to assist pre-university students in choosing their bachelor's degree and career path.

 ## Features